guibirow/ckad/Kubectl.md

 ## Kubectl 1.18 Changes

-`Kubectl 1.18` brought a few breaking changes you should be aware before you continue.
+`Kubectl 1.18` came with a few breaking changes and deprecation you should be aware to not be caught by surprise during your exam.

 ### kubectl run

-`kubectl run` and `kubectl run --generator=deployment/v1beta1` are not valid to create resources other than POD.
+From version 1.18, only PODs are created using `kubectl run` command. `kubectl run` and `kubectl run --generator=deployment/v1beta1` are not valid to create deployments, jobs and cronjobs.

-From 1.18, only PODs are created using `kubectl run` command.

 ### --dry-run
 `--dry-run flag has been deprecated in favor or `--dry-run=client` or `--dry-run=server`.